elaineku-77/elaineku-77/README.md

 📱 Mobile App Development <br>
 🌐 IoT-based systems <br>

-⚡ **Fun fact:** I love turning complex tech ideas into real applications, but when I'm not coding, I enjoy exploring new places around the world!
+⚡ **Fun fact:** When I'm not coding, I love traveling the world — exploring new cultures, trying local food, visiting new places around the worl, and collecting unforgettable experiences one adventure at a time!

 📫 **How to reach me:** <br>
 📧 Email: 25091591@siswa.um.edu.my <br>